Join me in my healing.

 Our concept of sleep and orgasm have always mirrored death — sometimes with fear but more often with anticipation.
 The French expression, la petite mort, offers a glimpse of a “little death” not as a prequel to permanence but a prelude in orgasm to another life reborn.
-A walk in the forest reveals thousands of stories of death before life — seeds and cones, decay and metamorphosis.
+A walk in the forest reveals thousands of stories of death before life — seeds and cones, decay, and metamorphosis.
 Both sleep and orgasm ferry us daily and again to a zone of death on the brink of restored life — fresh confidence in the human condition.

-There’s a sure connection to our existence and sense of confidence with this.
+There’s a sure connection to our existence and a sense of confidence with this.
 If I’m holding tight to my imagination of myself and fear losing it in either orgasm or sleep, I fear falling into both.
 Orgasm is definitely suppressed because I’m trying to control it and sleep is something I just use to delineate my days and nights.
-I don’t really fall into it and lose myself into nothingness.
+I don’t really fall into it and lose myself in nothingness.
 Both sleep and orgasm persist asking us to release ourselves into the abyss — that place of nothingness.
 Sleep and orgasm are where we check our egos at the door and say okay, I’ll fall for this; I’ll give up control.
-The loss of control is what heals us and we reset our grip on our view of ourself.
+The loss of control is what heals us and we reset our grip on our view of ourselves.

 Sleep takes us to a place where we have no attachments and no effect on anything or anyone.
 Another part of our brain takes over the control of our existence and cognition ceases at least in the way we’re accustomed in wakefulness.
 Our guidelines for thought are disposed and our deepest places become our beautiful abyss of existence.
 This is the place where our being exists in its truest honesty.
 No one sees it.
 Most often we don’t even see it.
 Our only glimpses are the fuzzy dreams we recall.

 Orgasm is similar to sleep.
 Our systems release their constraints and a physical and emotional free for all ensues.
-In orgasm there is total acceptance of self.
+In orgasm, there is total acceptance of self.
 Any attempts to control or restrain are thwarted and we have little choice but to join ourselves in the beautiful abyss.
-You, your opinions, sense of control is no longer necessary in this wild void of existence.
+You, your opinions, sense of control are no longer necessary in this wild void of existence.
 A void of the most primitive pleasures.

 I pray the Lord my soul to take.